randyoyarzabal/chief/docs/README.md

     source ${CHIEF_PATH}/chief.sh
     ```

-3. That's it.
+4. That's it.
 You're ready to use Chief!
 Restart your terminal.

+## Post Installation

-4. Experiment and try the following commands:
+Experiment and try the following commands:

 - `chief.[tab]` to see available built-in commands.
 - `chief.config` to edit your config.
 - `chief.bash_profile` to edit your bash start-up file.
+- `chief.plugin` to edit the default user plugin.
 - `chief.plugin [user plug-in name]` to edit a user plugin.
-    - `chief.plugin` to edit the default user plugin.

 ## Contribute